joncoop/platformer-final-template/README.md

 - Create a level which takes place on a different planet.
 You can modify the gravity and terminal velocity in the level data to create the physics you want.
 (A gravity of less than 1 will make the world 'bouncier'.)
 Use a space-themed tiles and background images for your level.
 - Create your own custom artwork for one unanimated entity in the game. http://www.piskelapp.com/ is a good site for this.
 - Create your own custom artwork for at least three unanimated entities in the game.
-- Add sound effects to the following events: jumping, getting items, collding with an enemy, completing a level, and winning the game.
+- Add sound effects to each of the following events: jumping, getting items, colliding with an enemy, completing a level, and when the game ends in a loss.
 - Create an interesting start screen that does more than just show the name of the game.
+- Create an interesting loss and win screens that do more than just state the outcome of the game.
 - Add an item other than a coin and give it a point value.
 - Give the hero a maximum number of hearts.
 Then display hearts/max rather than just hearts.
 (Displaying heart icons is in the 'Medium' section.)
 - Create an item which gives the hero a heart.
 When the hero gets this item, hearts should not increase beyond the maximum number the hero can have.